bchallenor/todo.txt-slice/README.md

 todo.txt-slice: Slices tasks for batch editing
 ============================================================

 Slice is a plugin for [todo.txt](http://todotxt.com/).
-It "slices" a subset of your `todo.txt` tasks into your favourite `EDITOR` for batch editing.
-After you save and close your `EDITOR`, it merges the edited tasks back into your `todo.txt` file, printing a colorized diff to the console so you can easily see what has changed.
+It "slices" a subset of your `todo.txt` tasks into your favourite `$EDITOR` for batch editing.
+After you save and close your `$EDITOR`, it merges the edited tasks back into your `todo.txt` file, printing a colorized diff to the console so you can easily see what has changed.

 Several different "slices" are provided: